 So we’ve covered the basics of what an Annual Report is and what they generally include.
 But how do you go about confidently filing one with your state and ensuring the continued legal compliance of your company?
 Let’s dig into it.

 Despite the name, Annual Reports aren’t actually required every year in all states.
-In some states, a report only needs to be filed every two years.
-Similarly, Annual Reports are sometimes known as “statements of information,” and certain companies may need to file supporting documentation in tandem with their report.
+In some states, a report only needs to be filed every two years and is referred to as a Biennial Report.
+Similarly, Annual Reports are sometimes known as “Statements of Information,” and certain companies may need to file supporting documentation in tandem with their report.